Can You Get an STD from Oral Sex? Understanding the Risks

 One of the best features of tai chi and qi gong is that they can be adapted to fit just about any fitness level.
 The gentle, flowing movements are easy on the joints, making them suitable for people with arthritis or other health conditions.
 These exercises can even be performed seated or in a wheelchair if needed.
 However, if you have medical issues, an injury, or have recently had surgery, it's essential to consult with your doctor before increasing your activity level.

-To learn the movements of tai chi and qi gong, it's best to sign up for a class or follow a DVD.
+To learn the movements of tai chi and qi gong, it's best to sign up for a class or follow a video.
 Classes can be held indoors or outdoors, and the exercises can be done at home with no equipment required.
 The costs associated with starting tai chi or qi gong are minimal, making these practices accessible to most people.

 While tai chi and qi gong are excellent practices for improving flexibility, balance, and overall well-being, they should be combined with other forms of exercise for optimal health.
 Most people will also need to incorporate aerobic exercise, such as walking, and additional strength training into their fitness routine.
 Consult with your doctor to determine the best well-rounded program for your individual needs.